PWPInnovator898/BlueBuzzah-Gloves/README.md

 ## Disclaimer
 This project is not FDA-approved and is not intended for clinical use.
 All files are provided as-is with no warranty or implied support.
-Hardware files are released under a custom non-commercial license.
+Hardware design files are released under a custom non-commercial license (see below).

 See `ATTRIBUTION.md` for full credits.

-## License Summary
+## Multiple License Summary

 This project uses multiple licenses: